OpenWaterFoundation/owf-tstool-zabbix-plugin/test/config/README.md

 These datastore configuration files are needed to run the Zabbix tests.
 The tests use the TriLynx Systems Zabbix.
-Edit the example to provide a valid login and password, or API token.
+Edit the example to provide a valid login and password, or API token, depending on the Zabbix version.